Sjhunt93/IAP-2019-2020/Tutorials/Tutorial 3.md

-# Practical 3 – Processing MIDI input
+# Tutorial 3 – Processing MIDI input

 In this practical we will focus on processing MIDI input data, and building our first synthesizer.
 By the end of this practical you should have knowledge of: